- Abusive Head Trauma (Shaken Baby Syndrome)

 When a woman drinks alcohol during pregnancy, she risks giving birth to a child who will be born with full-blown fetal alcohol syndrome (FAS).

-Often called "water on the brain," hydrocephalus can cause babies' and young children's heads to swell to accommodate excess cerebral spinal fluid.
-With early diagnosis and timely treatment, most kids recover successfully.
+Often called "water on the brain," hydrocephalus can cause babies' and young children's heads to swell to make room for excess cerebrospinal fluid.
+Learn how this condition is managed.